Payment-Components/demo-translator-cbpr/README.md

 cbprMessage.parseXml(xml);
 BusinessApplicationHeader02 businessApplicationHeader02 = (BusinessApplicationHeader02) cbprMessage.getAppHdr();
 FIToFICustomerCreditTransfer08 fiToFICustomerCreditTransfer = (FIToFICustomerCreditTransfer08) cbprMessage.getDocument();
-In case you want to enclose the CBPR+ message under another Root Element, use the code below

-cbprMessage.encloseCbprMessage("RequestPayload"); //In case you want RequestPayload
+//In case you want to enclose the CBPR+ message under another Root Element, use the code below cbprMessage.encloseCbprMessage("RequestPayload"); //In case you want RequestPayload
 ```